DanEngelbrecht/golongtail/README.md

 ### Download from GCS using version local store index and a `get-info` file with a cache
 `longtail.exe get --get-config-path "gs://test_block_storage/store/index/my_folder.json" --cache-path "./download-cache"`

+### Create a self-containing archive from a folder naming the archive using the source name
+`longtail.exe pack --source-path "stuff/my_folder"`

+### Create a self-containing archive from a folder with an explicit target file
+`longtail.exe pack --source-path "stuff/my_folder" --target-path "my_folder.la"`

+### Unpacking a self-contained archive to a folder naming the target folder from the source archive name
+`longtail.exe unpack --source-path "my_folder.la"`

+### Unpacking a self-contained archive to a folder without deleting files not in the archive
+`longtail.exe unpack --source-path "my_folder.la" --target-path "merged_folder" --no-scan-target`